 - The yoga postures also involve stretching and contracting various muscle groups that promote better circulation throughout the body including the pelvic area.

-NOTE: The exercises do not potentially help to mitigate Erectile dysfunction rather improve the risk factors associated with the condition.
+NOTE: These exercises do not potentially help to mitigate Erectile dysfunction, but rather improve the risk factors associated with the condition.

 Safety Considerations And Precautions